Cristina Roque

-Cristina Roque (born November 6, 2001) is a professional footballer who plays for Racing Louisville FC of the National Women's Soccer League (NWSL).
+Cristina Isabel Roque (born November 6, 2001) is a professional footballer who plays as a goalkeeper for USL Super League club Tampa Bay Sun FC, on loan from Racing Louisville FC of the National Women's Soccer League (NWSL).
 Born in the mainland United States, she plays for the Puerto Rico national team.
 She played college soccer for the Florida State Seminoles, where she won the 2021 and 2023 national championships.

 Early life and college career

 Roque was born and raised in Winter Garden, Florida.
 Her father was born in Santurce, San Juan, Puerto Rico.

 Florida State Seminoles

 Roque played four years for the Florida State Seminoles from 2020 to 2023.
 In her pandemic-shortened freshman season, she helped lead Florida State to the national title game but lost to Santa Clara on penalties.
 She faced the same situation the following year and saved two of BYU's penalty attempts to secure the 2021 national championship for Florida State.
 After sharing regular-season duties with goalkeeper Mia Justus during her sophomore and junior years, Roque played every game of Florida State's 2023 undefeated national champion season.
 She finished her college career with 59 wins, 6 draws, and 2 losses in 67 appearances (with 36 shutouts).
 She was a three-time All-Atlantic Coast Conference selection (once first-team), two-time United Soccer Coaches third-team All-American, and the ACC goalkeeper of the year in 2022.
 During college, Roque signed a name, image, and likeness (NIL) deal with Advantage Goalkeeping, which produced custom goalkeeper gloves for women featuring her logo.